 - Non-Wood Covering: If the problem is unrelenting, you may need to look into non-wood siding and trim options, such as aluminum, vinyl, fiber cement, or masonry.

-- Fill Cracks: Before painting or sealing, fill all cracks, nail holes, divots, and splintered wood with caulking or putty; since these are attractive starting places for bees.
+- Fill Cracks: Before painting or sealing, fill all cracks, nail holes, divots, and splintered wood with caulking or wood putty.

 How to Deal with Carpenter Bees